zalando/zalando.github.io/_posts/2018-11-26-postgres-operator.md

 # Zalando Postgres operator: one year later

-[The Postgres operator](https://github.com/zalando-incubator/postgres-operator) provides a managed PostgreSQL service for Kubernetes.
+[The Postgres operator](https://github.com/zalando-incubator/postgres-operator) provides a managed Postgres service for Kubernetes.
 It extends the Kubernetes API with a custom “postgresql” resource that describes desired characteristics of a Postgres cluster, monitors updates of this resource and adjusts Postgres clusters accordingly.
 Zalando successfully uses the operator to manage more than 450 Postgres clusters across a large number of Kubernetes installations.

 ## Moving to production